 Although Pinterest is predominantly used to display and share elements of design, think about its capabilities beyond that and see what other uses you can put it to.
 Most importantly, remember that it is not only designers who may be scouted or vetted through this site and that means the possibilities are endless.

 Whether you are applying for council jobs or a study placement, Pinterest is a great platform for showing off what you can do.
-With recruitment now utilising modern platforms such as social media it is more important than ever for job hunters to have a defined online presence.
-Jobsgopublic appreciate this and have a wealth of expertise to offer job hunters whilst also keeping an extensive database of public sector job opportunities.
+With recruitment now utilizing modern platforms such as social media it is more important than ever for job hunters to have a defined online presence.

 This information is brought to you by Jobsgopublic.
 Jobsgopublic is home to a large database of public sector and council jobs.
 If you are searching for the ideal job, consider visiting their website and searching through their extensive database.